clhenrick/clhenrick.io/content/blog/2024-09-01-color-experiments-with-oklch.md

 The last experiment's goal was to utilize the OKLCH colorspace for adjusting the color contrast of two colors for accessibility purposes.
 The [Web Content Accessibility Guidelines][wcag-overview] (WCAG) has Success Criteria (SC) for [color contrast][wcag-sc-1-4-3] which must be passed if one is striving to make their website or application conform to WCAG.
 The SC states that at a minimum, a text's color must contrast 4.5 to 1 with its background color in order for it to be considered accessible.
 For graphical objects and user interface components the minimum contrast must be 3 to 1 with the background color.
 There is also related contrast success criteria for focus indicators, [SC 1.4.11][wcag-sc-1-4-11] and [SC 2.4.13][wcag-sc-2-4-13], which require a minimum 3 to 1 color contrast betwen a the focus indicator color and its background color.

+{%- set calloutContentFocusIndicator %}
-> **Jargon explainer**: A "focus indicator" is the visual outline that appears to indicate something has focus, such as when using your keyboard to navigate interactive user interface elements like buttons, form fields, and links.
+A "focus indicator" is the visual outline that appears to indicate something has focus, such as when using your keyboard to navigate interactive user interface elements like buttons, form fields, and links.
 It is a very important part of making a website or application accessible as it helps people interact with the page who cannot use a mouse.
+{%- endset %}

+{{ callout("What's a focus indicator?", calloutContentFocusIndicator )}}

 My thinking was that perhaps the OKLCH color space would work better for adjusting color contrast than the HSL color space since changing lightness in OKLCH is an improvement over HSL.